 The condenser coil is nearing the end of it's useful life.
 This could lead to decreased efficiency, higher energy costs, as well as increased maintenance/repair costs.
 Recommend continued maintenance and annual service by a licensed HVAC contractor.
 Also, recommend budgeting for replacement in the near future.

 If able, washers and dryers are operated as a courtesy to check for obvious defects.
 Washers and dryers are beyond the scope of the inspection and therefore, are excluded from the inspection.
 If they are remaining with the home, recommend inspecting these appliances prior to settlement.

 The door from the garage to the interior of the home is missing a self-closing system.
 These hinges keep the door closed to help prevent the spread of fire and toxic gases to living space should they occur.
-Recommend a licensed contractor to install a self-closing system.
+Recommend a qualified contractor to install a self-closing system.